 That aside, vet bills are still expensive and can (& do) add up rather quickly.
-There are mandatory shots for little Fido before he can go out and play with other pups, which I have put down below:
+There are mandatory shots for little Fido before he can go out and play with other pups.

-The core shots in the beginning will cost around $100-150, including rabies.
-These are administered within the first couple months, as noted above.
+The core shots, in the beginning, will cost around $100-150, including rabies.
+These are administered within the first couple of months, as noted above.

 If you adopt from an adoption shelter, most shelters keep their doggos up-to-date on shots so you shouldn’t have to worry about catching them up.